josmar-crwdstffng/angular/aio/content/guide/component/component-use-lifecycle-hooks.md

 1. Run the lifecycle hook method that you implemented.
 1. Implement the lifecycle hook method at the appropriate point in the lifecycle.

-To learn more, see [Understand the lifecycle of a component][AioGuideComponentLifecycle].
+To learn more, see [Understand the lifecycle of a component][AioGuideComponentLifecycleOverview].

 The Angular framework runs each lifecycle hook method in the following sequence.